Nvidia sues Qualcomm, Samsung over graphics patents

 Nvidia made its name developing leading graphics technology for high-end personal computers but has struggled to expand into smartphones, a market dominated by Qualcomm.

-Nvidia discussed its patents with Samsung for "a couple" of years before deciding to take legal action, Huang said.
+Nvidia discussed its patents with heavyweight handset maker Samsung for "a couple" of years before deciding to take legal action, Huang said.

 Last year, Nvidia announced that it planned to license its graphics technology to other companies.
 But it has not announced any licensing deals since then.